tencent cloud

 $exchange_type

-It must be the same as the type of the above exchange.
+It should be consistent with the type of the above exchange.

 $queue_name